Closed

 Directions

-From Bakersfield, take Highway 99 to Highway 178 and travel east towards the Kern River Canyon.
-After passing through the last traffic light at Miramonte Drive east of town, travel downhill and turn left onto Rancheria Road.
-Proceed 15 miles north; the road is initially paved then becomes unimproved gravel.
-Turn right onto the Oak Flat spur road and travel 0.7 miles uphill to the lookout tower.
-High-clearance vehicle recommended.
-Watch for livestock along the route.
+From Bakersfield, take Highway 99 to Highway 178 and travel east toward the Kern River Canyon.
+After passing the last traffic light (Miramonte Drive), continue downhill.
+Turn left onto Rancheria Road and proceed 15 miles north.
+The road begins paved and transitions to unimproved gravel.
+Allow approximately 45 minutes to reach the Oak Flat turnoff.
+Watch for livestock and traffic.
+Turn right onto the Oak Flat spur road and travel 0.7 miles to the lookout tower.

 Amenities